neuefische/web-exercises/sessions/js-loops/for-stars/README.md

 By now, we have five stars, but clicking them does nothing.
 Let's create a clickable star rating!

 Look at the first code section of this part: We query all elements with a `data-js="star"` attribute.
-Now, we iterate through this `stars` array with `forEach`, add a listener for a click event to each star and call the `fillstars()` function with the argument `index`.
+Now, we iterate through this `stars` array with a `for` loop, add a listener for a click event to each star and call the `fillstars()` function with the argument `i` (i.e. the current star element).

 #### Part 2.1 Refactor Part 1